From Green-Kubo to the full Boltzmann kinetic approach to heat transport in crystals and glasses: From GKMZ to the full BTE

-\end{widetext} which coincides with the expression of the scattering matrix appearing in the full BTE, computed to lowest order in the cubic anharmonic corrections to the lattice Hamiltonian \cite{articolo_kaldo}, thus proving that the full BTE is just a special case of a more general many-body theory.
+Eqs. \eqref{eq:memory_matrix_bte} and \eqref{eq:phonon_linewidth} coincide with those appearing in the full BTE, computed to lowest order in the cubic anharmonic corrections to the lattice Hamiltonian \cite{articolo_kaldo}, thus proving the equivalence of the treatments of thermal transport based on the Boltzmann's kinetic approach and the Green-Kubo theory of linear response.